 Your first point of contact with Hartley Primary Academy is usually at the School Office, which is open between 8.30am – 4.00pm daily.

 If you wish your child to start at Hartley, as a result of moving into the area and/or transferring from another school, please place your child on the list for future entrants by completing an In-Year Admission Form.
-Details of how to apply are available from our office staff.
+Please send your completed In Year Admission Form to firstname.lastname@example.org.
 For new reception children a KCC ‘Reception Common Application Form’ will need to be completed (this is an online process), expressing Hartley as your first preference.
 The office staff will be pleased to answer any questions you may have.
 Kent County Council’s website on School Admission can be found here.

 Pupils are admitted to school in accordance with the Hartley Primary Academy Admissions Policy.
 All forms should be completed and returned to the school by the deadline indicated on the form.